- Home

 In Private forums, the rules are a little more relaxed.
 In fact, the codes of conduct within each Private forum is at the discretion of the Forum owner.
 Each Forum owner has the right to invite or uninvite any other Track King for whatever reason they see fit.

 The horse race - the main highlights of our Track King week, maybe only matched for excitement by the joy of finding your horse has levelled in another skill!
 All Class and Cup races require an invitation to compete - invitations will be presented to you on your Stable homepage, and also on your Races homepage.
-Stakes races are invitation-only at first, to allow the Sponsor time to invite targeted stables, but 72 hours before a Stakes race the remaining 10 or more positions become available to everyone, first in first served!

 There are 3 main ways to enter a race: